nrx33/chicago-taxi-duration-predictor/README.md

 ##### Note: You need to make sure the applications from docker-compose are running for the above instructions to work.

 ### Monitoring with Grafana
+##### Adding Data Source
+* visit http://localhost:3000/ on your web browser
+* both username and password is "admin"
+* after initial login it will give you an option to change password, you can either change or skip it
+* Click on add new connection on left sidebar
+* search for sqlite and then click on it
+* in the sqlite page click on install on top right and wait until its installed
+* then click on add new data source on top right
+* in the path textbox type
+`/mlflow/mlflow.db`
+* Then click save and test
+* Then if it says Data source is working then you have successfully added the data source

+##### Importing Dashboard
+* visit http://localhost:3000/ on your web browser
+* click on dashboards in the left sidebar
+* click on create dashboard
+* in the next window click import dashboard
+* then you can either upload the dashboard.json or copy the json code from dashboard.json file and paste it on the provided textbox.
+You can find the dashboard.json file in the `app/grafana_backup` folder.
+* then click on load
+* in the next window click on import
+* if all is done correctly you will be redirected to the dashboard.

+##### Note: You need to at least run the project at least once either via docker or mage to be able to see relevant information on the grafana dashboard.
+Also, to make grafana work you need to also make sure the docker-compose applications are running.